Mike on Top

 3) Stop being in your own mind all the time.

 I put this in practice and I see now that there are other ways to get through life.
-As I am writing this, I will be honest, I am happy, I am proud of myself, I am Mike on Top, you already know, I learn my thing every day.
+As I am writing this, I will be honest – I am happy, I am proud of myself, I am Mike on Top, you already know, I learn something every day.

 Even though my mom is no longer here with me, she is with me all the time, just looking down on me.
 I cannot use that as an excuse by saying, “oh I miss my mom” and feeling bad about myself, I know she is up there, she is looking at her son Mike on Top, you already know.
 I cry sometimes – there is nothing wrong about crying.
 I think it’s good to let it out, it’s good to express yourself.